kenrii/Tweet.ai/README.md

 # Tweet.ai
 Search your favourite topics on Twitter and see what others think about it!
-Tweet.ai analyses the polarity of tweets with a machine learning model.
+Tweet.ai analyses the polarity of tweets with machine learning.

 [Live demo](https://tweetai.herokuapp.com)